Best 1150 Gaming Motherboard and Intel CPU Combo 2017

 Also, if you haven't upgraded since before Sandy Bridge, then keep in mind that Intel's "K" designation means that a processor is unlocked for overclocking.
 If you are not an overclocker, you can save a little bit of money by going with the standard version without the "K."

-Gamers who want good performance, but don't want to mess with overclocking, and want to spend around $200 could pair the i5-4460 with .
+Gamers who want good performance, but don't want to mess with overclocking, and want to stick with the $200 budget, could pair the i5-4460 with *MSI's H81M-E33.
 This micro ATX motherboard makes for a great compact system and will work fine with today's latest GPUs.
 I recently used this motherboard in a HTPC system that I'll be using in my theater room.
-MSI's H81M-E33

 The i5-4460 along with a cheap motherboard should give you just about all the CPU performance you'll need for your Haswell gaming rig.

 If you want more out of your processor, I recommend either the i5-4670k or the Haswell Refresh i-5-4690k.
-You can use these with a motherboard like for an overclocker's dream at right around $360.
-Gigabyte's Z97 Gaming 3
+You can use these with a motherboard like Gigabyte's GA-Z97X-SLI or the MSI Z97 PC Mate for a solid overclock system at around $300.

 Pair the Gigabyte GA-Z79X Gaming 3 with the i5-4690k and use Gigabyte's Quickboost to automatically overclock your system.